Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 The Plate of Sizzling Korean Octopus

 When it comes to ordering food, it’s a bit of a challenge in Korea.
 Menus rarely have pictures (unlike Japan), food usually isn’t on display within the restaurant, and English isn’t widely spoken in older generations.
-We did a lot of gesturing to food other customers were eating.
+I did a lot of gesturing to food other customers were eating.

 Now — I like octopus.
 I like sizzling.
 I like spicy.
 I had a problem with one of the condiments, though: noodles dripped in mayonnaise.